fdformula/MathlyLua/README.md

 ```

-### A more meaningful exam - Quadratic splines using Lagrange interpolating polynomials for data points
+### A more meaningful exam - Quadratic splines using Lagrange interpolating polynomials

 ```
 require('mathly')